mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 You can also define your pipeline directly in the project configuration window.
 If you select `Pipeline script` from the **Definition** list, you can author your pipeline code in the **Script** box.
 When you define your pipeline this way, it must include an additional stage to check out your code from source control.

 ### Add MATLAB to System Path
 When the plugin executes steps that use MATLAB in your pipeline, the plugin uses the topmost MATLAB version on the system path.
-If the PATH environment variable of the build agent does not include any MATLAB versions, you must update the variable with the MATLAB root folder that should be used for the build.
+If the `PATH` environment variable of the build agent does not include any MATLAB versions, you must update the variable with the MATLAB root folder that should be used for the build.

-To update the system PATH environment variable using declarative pipeline syntax, use an `environment` block in your `Jenkinsfile`.
-For example, prepend MATLAB R2023b to the system PATH environment variable and use it to run your command.
+To update the `PATH` environment variable using declarative pipeline syntax, use an `environment` block in your `Jenkinsfile`.
+For example, prepend MATLAB R2023b to the `PATH` environment variable and use it to run your command.

 ```groovy
 // Declarative Pipeline